github/explore/topics/wordplate/index.md

 short_description: WordPlate is a modern WordPress stack built with Composer.
 url: https://wordplate.github.io/
 ---
 WordPlate is a modern WordPress stack built with Composer.
+It is built on top of Laravel and Symfony components.